zachagreenberg/Wine_Recommendations/README.md

 <p align="center"><img src="https://github.com/zachagreenberg/Wine_Recommendations/blob/main/Images/ModelOutput.png" width="550" height="100" /></p>

 This image is a comparison of the two models for a general wine recommender.
-Each of the recommendations returned 10 NY Chardonnay wines, like the Lloyd Chardonnay that was the wine input into the model.
-Comparing the results of these two outputs could have to come down to comparing the variation in average rating and price from the input wine.
+Each of the models returned 10 wines using the 1000 Stories Chardonnay 2018 as a base for recommendations.

 # Evaluation & Next Steps
 The output of my rec system is difficult to interpret numerically.
-The success of it is more subject to opinion due to the nature of content based recommendations.
-I called on the help of my wine drinking friends to try out the results, and they all agreed the Cosine Similarity model seemed most logical.
+According the comparison of 'average_rating' and 'wine_price' in the models, the Euclidean model seemed a bit more probable, as the averages were closer to the input wine.
+The true success of it, I believe, is more subject to opinion due to the nature of content based recommendations.
+I called on the help of my wine drinking friends to try out the results, and they all agreed the Euclidean Distance model seemed most logical.

 I was pleased to achieve 83% accuracy in the MultiNomial Bayes test I ran on the text data.
-This makes me feel more sure of my result.
+This makes me feel more sure of my results.

 Some of the next steps I would like to take include:
 - Adding more wines to the roster
-- Using LDA for topic modeling to search for wines by description
+- Using LDA for topic modeling to supplement the search features for the models
-- Create an interface for user interaction
+- Enhancing my Streamlit app

 -----------------------------------------------
 ## Repository Structure

 ├── Data
 ├── Images
+├── Streamlit
 ├── .gitignore
 ├── Project_Notebook.ipynb
 ├── README.md